pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

     are preemptible.
 See the [official documentation](https://cloud.google.com/container-engine/docs/preemptible-vm)
     for more information.
 Defaults to false.

-* `sandbox_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) [GKE Sandbox](https://cloud.google.com/kubernetes-engine/docs/how-to/sandbox-pods) configuration.
+* `sandbox_config` - (Optional) [GKE Sandbox](https://cloud.google.com/kubernetes-engine/docs/how-to/sandbox-pods) configuration.
 When enabling this feature you must specify `image_type = "COS_CONTAINERD"` and `node_version = "1.12.7-gke.17"` or later to use it.
     Structure is documented below.

-* `boot_disk_kms_key` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) The Customer Managed Encryption Key used to encrypt the boot disk attached to each node in the node pool.
+* `boot_disk_kms_key` - (Optional) The Customer Managed Encryption Key used to encrypt the boot disk attached to each node in the node pool.
 This should be of the form projects/[KEY_PROJECT_ID]/locations/[LOCATION]/keyRings/[RING_NAME]/cryptoKeys/[KEY_NAME].
 For more information about protecting resources with Cloud KMS Keys please see: https://cloud.google.com/compute/docs/disks/customer-managed-encryption

 * `service_account` - (Optional) The service account to be used by the Node VMs.
     If not specified, the "default" service account is used.